NikhilMadle/first/README.md

 # first
-this is my first repositery.
+This is my first repositery.
-author: nikhil madle
+Author: Nikhil